Code-Institute-Submissions/tadhgnolan-not-read-it_Resub/README.md

 #### UX

 An Agile methodology was used in planning the project utilising Github's Project kanban.
 Issues were used to create user stories.
 When work began on a user story, it was moved to the "In Progress" column.
-When the task is complete, it is moved to the Done column.
+When the task is complete, it is moved to the "Done" column.
 A collumn named [Future Features](https://github.com/tadhgnolan/not-read-it/projects/1#column-18863244) is used for prospective features for the website and for any features that were not complete by the project deadline.